Join us for our Annual Meeting on January 25, 2026

 Frank Duckworth

-Having attended St. Philip's Episcopal Church for the past ten years, I feel deeply rooted its mission and community.
-My faith journey–from Baptist to Catholic to Episcopal–has given me a broad and meaningful perspective on spiritual life and service.
-St. Philip's has become a spiritual home where I've witnessed firsthand the impack of its outreach and ministries in Brevard.
-I'm honored to be considered for the Vestry and would welcome the opportunity to support and strenghten the church's mission, stewardship, and presence in our community.
+Having attended St. Philip's Episcopal Church for the past ten years, I feel deeply rooted in its mission and community.
+My faith journey – from Baptist to Catholic to Episcopal – has given me a broad and meaningful perspective on spiritual life and service.
+St. Philip's has become a spiritual home where I've witnessed firsthand the impact of its outreach and ministries in Brevard.
+I'm honored to be considered for the vestry and would welcome the opportunity to support and strengthen the church's mission, stewardship, and presence in our community.

 Kiran Mehta